crpietschmann/portfolio/_posts/2023/2023-02-04-javascript-fundamentals-variables-arrays-loops.md

 #### Undefined

-Variables that have been declared but have not been assigned a value are of the "undefined" data type.
+Variables that have been declared but have not been assigned a value are of the `undefined` data type.

 For example: